Executive Director jessica[at]megaphonemagazine[dot]com

 Managing Editor stef[at]megaphonemagazine[dot]com

 Stefania has been writing for Megaphone since 2009, shortly after graduating from Langara College’s journalism program.
 Her work has appeared across Canada, in the Vancouver Sun, Montreal Gazette, Ottawa Citizen, Vancouver Province, the Windspeaker and many other publications.
 She’s worked for many newspapers, including the North Shore News, 24 hours, Metro—but got her start at community paper Tofino-Ucluelet Westerly News.
-Beyond the written word, her interests including snowshoeing, raising her new puppy, indoor rock climbing, and playing Dungeons and Dragons.
+Beyond the written word, her interests include snowshoeing, raising her new puppy, indoor rock climbing, and playing Dungeons and Dragons.

 Community Outreach & Development Coordinator krista[at]megaphonemagazine[dot]com